emberjs/rfcs/text/0000-handlebars-strict-mode.md

 {{/let}}
 ```

-Here, `this.session.currentUser` is an explicit refernce to the component's
+Here, `this.session.currentUser` is an explicit reference to the component's
-instance state, `user` is a local variable introduced by the `#let` helper,
+instance state, `user` is a local variable introduced by the `#let` helper and
 `@model` is a reference to a named argument.
 They all have obvious semantics.

 On the other hand, `BlogPost` and `titleize` are undefined references.
 The